teebes/tango-core/DEVELOPMENT.rst

 * TODO: support app.TAB tab completion with code.interact
 * TODO: Build a utility to determine if a link is internal/external to app.
-* TODO: Provide an app-building option which only hits a specific context module, for testing data/template integration in isolation.

 Tool ideas: